ekapope/EPEX-machine-learning/README.md

 1. Day-ahead and intraday prices from the EPEX-France and Germany power exchanges.

 2. Day-ahead forecasts of the grid load and generation capacity in France.
 Like in other European markets, these forecasts are available before the bid deadline on the website of the transmission system operators (TSOs): ENTSO-E data for France.
-This was later not used for this project.
+However, this was later excluded for this project due to data quality issue.

 3. Weather data (WorldWeatherOnline data)